oscar-system/GAP_pkg/GAP_pkg_monoidalcategories/README.md

 # GAP_pkg_monoidalcategories

-This is generated wrapper package for the GAP package MonoidalCategories 2022.11-05.
+This is a generated Julia wrapper package for the GAP package MonoidalCategories 2022.12-01.

 ## Issues